Loading…

 Three cards summarize properties across all your datasets:

 A bar chart shows each dataset name and two bars per dataset: total properties (e.g. blue) and enriched count.
-Use it to see which datasets still need enrichment.
+Use it to see which datasets still need geocoding or GIS follow-up (within what each county supports).

 Each dataset appears as a card.
 Component breakdown: